Jewish history: 19th century

-Jews now could own land, enter the civil servicу.
+Jews now could own land and enter the civil service.
 The abolition of restraints on political activism and the broadening of the electoral franchise on the basis of citizenship, not religion, made Jews most visible among liberal, radical, and Marxist (Social Democratic) political parties.

 For centuries, so-called court Jews acted as the principal financiers for the European aristocracys.
 In the 1760s, one of them, Mayer Amschel Rothschild, established a banking business in Germany that eventually became a vast international conglomerate and yield one of the largest family fortunes in world history.
 Thus the name of the Rothschilds became synonymous with Jewish financial power.
 Across Europe in the 18th and 19th centuries, other Jews also created a number of influential banks.

 The most important branch of Jewish economic life in Eastern Europe was trade.
 While most remained small shopkeepers, stallholders, and peddlers, others became owners of department stores and shopping arcades.
 During the 19th century Jews began to move from rural regions to cities, this contributed to the decline of traditional Jewish tavernkeeping.
 Jews made up a considerable proportion of all craftsmen in the Russian Empire and Galicia during the 19th century, but with the spread of industrialization large factories tended to squeeze out small Jewish-run workshops, and only limited numbers of Jews became employees in these modern factories.
 Jews were considered less desirable employees since they did not want to work on Saturdays and tended to organize into unions to demand improved working conditions, the foundation of the Bund in the Russian Empire in 1897 strengthened this process.

-The economic achivements of Jews in the 19th century created the impression for some that Jews were being overrepresented in such lucrative occupations as finance, banking, trade, industry, medicine, law, journalism, art, music, literature, and theater.
+The economic achievements of Jews in the 19th century created the impression for some that Jews were being overrepresented in such lucrative occupations as finance, banking, trade, industry, medicine, law, journalism, art, music, literature, and theater.
 Despite increasing integration of the Jews with secular society, a new form of antisemitism emerged, based on the ideas of race and nationhood rather than the religious hatred of the Middle Ages.
 This form of antisemitism held that Jews were a separate and inferior race from the Aryan people of Western Europe, and led to the emergence of political parties in France, Germany, and Austria-Hungary that campaigned on a platform of rolling back emancipation.
 This form of antisemitism emerged frequently in European culture, most famously in the Dreyfus Trial in France.

 During this period, Jewish migration to the United States (see American Jews) created a large new community mostly freed of the restrictions of Europe.
 Over 2 million Jews arrived in the United States between 1890 and 1924, most from the Russian Empire and Galicia.
 A similar case occurred in the southern tip of the continent, specifically in the countries of Argentina and Uruguay.